dunky11/react-saas-template/README.md

 ## Deployment

-If you are happy with the changes youve made you can run
+If you are happy with the changes you have made you can run:

 ```
 npm run build
 ```

-it will create a build folder with your compiled project.
+It will create a build folder with your compiled project.
 After that copy its content into your webroot and you are ready to go.

 ## License